-We’re delighted to share another trip report from recent recipients of FMC’s Duke of Edinburgh’s Hillary Award: Adventurous Journey Grants. (whew, that’s a mouthful!).
+We’re delighted to share another trip report from recent recipients of FMC’s Youth Award Grant.
 These grants are awarded four times a year, so if you’re inspired to get some financial support, head over to FMC’s website to apply.

 By Gabrielle Saunt, Tauraroa Area School, Northland.

 This journey challenged us not only physically but mentally and emotionally as well.
 We enjoyed the wonders and some amazing experiences as us five gold girlies worked together to get through the challenges we faced.
 Our mission was to safely navigate ourselves (and the accompanying adults of our shadow party) down the Matemateaonga track and Whanganui river.
 As we hiked this amazing tramp we were challenged mentally, keeping focus on what we have set out to achieve; physically, the hiking and canoeing; and emotionally, keeping the morale of the group in good order despite any bad weather or mishaps along the way.
 We were constantly learning and adapting as we hiked and overcame any trials that present themselves, recognising and relying on each others strengths and using them in the best advantage in each situation.

 This Gold qualifier hike has bettered us individually and as a team, it has helped us grow and develop as individuals and leaders.
 We already have learnt so many leadership skills, not the least of which is the art of cooperation and compromising.
 From the planning of this trip, through to successful completion, we have all really enjoyed how we have grown as a group and how far we have come.
 The skills we learn will help us in our futures with work, leisure and community activities as we will have learnt the importance of knowing that each individual has something unique to offer in any situation and that if we work as a team then we can do anything.